jnthnhng/Fitopolis-app/README.md

 **Step 3:  Try it out**

 - Run your app with expo-cli and press I from the command line.
 You may get a warning about needing to accept the Xcode license.
 Run the command that it suggests.
 Open your app again, success!
 Or no?
 If no, please seek help on StackOverflow, Google, or the Expo CLI section of the forums.
 The troubleshooting tips below may be helpful too.

+**Step 4: Run the Fitopolis App**

+1. Open up your simulator.
+2. Drag Fitopolis.app into the simulator.
+3. The app will be installed in a few seconds.
+When you see it appear on the simulator home screen, tap it to run it.

 ##